PhoenixTales/phoenix-docs/vision/gothic-defined.md

 In the same way, Arkane Studios wanted to make a Sequel to *Ultima Underworld*; (working title was "Ultima Underworld III"), but as they couldn't acquire the license and their proposal was rejected, it would become *Arx Fatalis*.

 The same Immersive Sims inspired both the Mad Scientists, who wanted to make the "best game in the world" and would later develop the Engine of GOTHIC, as well as the four founders of Piranha Bytes.
 They were idealists at that time, in 1997, and GOTHIC (working title "Phoenix") was meant to be a combination of all the things they loved.
 In fact, it would have been just as wild a mix of genres as Deus Ex.
 In the ["Vision of Gothic"](/vision/vision-of-gothic) I tried to summarise their take on the immersive sim in condensed form.

+> [...]
+I really enjoyed old Games like Dungeon Master, Ultima Underworld or SystemShock and I've been waiting for an up to date Sequel for a long time, but that doesn't happen.
+So: Do it yourself!
+(Mike Hoge, 29.05.1998, Gamesmania)

 GOTHIC was supposed to...
 * be a mix of fantasy role playing and action (video) game in realtime 3D experienced in a 3rd person view (and other case-specific modes) with dynamic camera movement where the player is always in control of what he sees (no cutscenes, just an immersive simulated game world).